10 Things You Should Put in Your Turkey That Aren’t Stuffing

 Wondering what to stuff the turkey with this Thanksgiving?
 Here are our top picks for ingredients that add flavor and moisture for your best bird yet.

 The secret to adding extra flavor to your Thanksgiving turkey is to season it liberally.
 To make sure that your favorite herbs permeate every bit of your bird, stuff a small bundle into the turkey cavity.
 Thyme, sage, parsley and a bit of rosemary are a great combination—but feel free to customize to your taste.
 Use this roasted sage turkey recipe as a starting point.

-Onions and the like
+Onions and Other Alliums

 You’ve probably heard of beer can chicken before.
 Well, the same principle can be applied to turkey!
 This method is best for smaller birds made on the grill, but it’s still a great way to add moisture and a little extra flavor to your nontraditional Thanksgiving turkey.
-You can pick up a few tips on how to make this one work with our beer can chicken recipe.

-Salt and pepper
+Salt and Pepper

 This one might seem obvious, but on a busy day in the kitchen, it’s easy to overlook the basics.
 Adding salt and pepper to the inside of the turkey is critical for proper seasoning.
 Turkey is a big bird, so you want to make sure every inch gets seasoned.
 Follow these tips for how to season a turkey.

 This one is not for the faint of heart!
 If you’re exceptionally daring and love a good challenge, try your hand at making a turducken.
 A turkey stuffed with duck that’s stuffed with a chicken is definitely a culinary oddity, but it’s a fun one to think about!